Sweden’s response in the global fight against the COVID-19 pandemic

-Sweden’s main strategy is to contribute core support that gives international actors such as the UN, the International Red Cross Movement and multilateral development banks the flexibility required to take effective action as needs arise.
-Sweden allocates one per cent of its GDP, a total of approximately SEK 52 billion, to official development assistance.
-Through international development cooperation, Sweden contributes directly and indirectly to fighting the COVID-19 virus, especially among the most vulnerable individuals and groups.
-Sweden’s support is aimed at building resilient health systems in low- and middle-income countries, increasing access to diagnostics and treatment, and mitigating the socio-economic impacts of the pandemic.
-Sweden is working to ensure that basic vaccination programmes are maintained and to secure global access to a future COVID-19 vaccine for everyone who needs it.
+Sweden’s main strategy is to provide core funding that gives international actors such as the UN, the International Red Cross Movement and multilateral development banks the flexibility required to take effective action as needs arise.
+Sweden continues to allocate one per cent of its GDP, a total of approximately SEK 52 billion, to official development assistance.
+Through international development cooperation, Sweden contributes directly and indirectly to fighting COVID-19, especially among the most vulnerable individuals and groups.
+Sweden’s support is aimed at building resilient health systems in low- and middle-income countries, increasing access to vaccines, diagnostics and treatment, and mitigating the socio-economic impacts of the pandemic.
+Sweden is working to ensure that basic vaccination programmes are maintained and to secure global access to COVID-19 vaccines.
 Equitable and gender-equal health care that is accessible to all is crucial to tackling global health challenges.
 No health system is stronger than its weakest link.

-Sweden’s core support to multilateral partners amounts to around SEK 18 billion.
+Sweden’s core support to multilateral partners amounts to around SEK 18 billion annually.
 Core support is not earmarked.
 This is important if organisations are to be able to respond rapidly and flexibly as needs arise, but also to ensure that other life-saving humanitarian operations can continue.
-The World Health Organization (WHO) is a key player in the global response to the pandemic and Sweden contributes both political and financial support.
+The World Health Organization (WHO) is a key player in the global health response to the pandemic, with the International Health Regulations serving as a foundation for the surveillance and response to, infectious diseases.
+Sweden contributes both political and financial support to the WHO.
 Sweden also provides core support to many other multilateral organisations including UNFPA, UNDP, UNAIDS, OCHA, CERF, UNHCR, UNICEF, UNRWA, UN WOMEN, WFP, Gavi, the Vaccine Alliance, and the Global Fund to Fight AIDS, Tuberculosis and Malaria.

-Sweden is also working to mobilise additional resources for development and humanitarian assistance for areas in need.
-To respond to the challenges posed by the pandemic, both regarding the health aspects and the broader socio-economic consequences, Sida is also adjusting its ongoing support.
+Sweden has mobilised additional resources for development and humanitarian assistance.
+To respond to the challenges posed by the pandemic, in terms of the health, humanitarian and socioeconomic response, Sida is also adjusting its ongoing support.
 In addition, Sweden is providing extensive support to international financial institutions such as the World Bank and the IMF to help reduce the socio-economic and other impacts of the pandemic.

 The EU is a key actor in the global response.
 Sweden supports the ‘Team Europe’ approach, which involves extensive collaboration between EU institutions, Member States and financial institutions to support partner countries.
 Its aim is to strengthen joint coordination on the ground, including with the UN and the multilateral development banks, and communication around EU initiatives.
 The EU delegations and embassies play a central role in these efforts.